-An earlier version of the methodology suggested a combination of different data collection instruments to monitor the various sub-indicators.
-In the consultations undertaken, however, several countries did highlight the difficulties in combining data from different sources and requested that this be avoided to the extent possible.
-This revised methodology is based on the farm survey as main data collection instrument for all sub-indicators, but it also discusses the possibility of using a combination of different data sources as an alternative option for those countries wishing to do so.
+This methodology is based on the farm survey as main data collection instrument for all sub-indicators, but it also discusses the possibility of using a combination of different data sources as an alternative option for those countries wishing to do so.

-By focusing on the agricultural holding and the agricultural land area associated with it, the farm survey offers an opportunity for collecting data through a single instrument for Indicator 2.4.1.
+By focusing on the farm holding and its agricultural land area, the farm survey offers an opportunity for collecting data through a single instrument for Indicator 2.4.1.
 This decision is in line with countries’ efforts, supported by FAO, to develop farm surveys as the most appropriate tool for generating agricultural statistics.
-It also benefits from the FAO work in developing the Agricultural Integrated Survey (AGRIS) programme, which has been recently finalized.

-The decision to focus on farm survey has implications on the type of information that it is possible to capture in order to cover the different dimensions of sustainability.
+The decision to focus on a farm survey has implications for the type of information that is possible to capture in order to cover the different dimensions of sustainability.
 While farm surveys are well suited to measure the economic dimension of sustainability, they may not be the ideal tool for measuring environmental and social sustainability in terms of impact/outcomes.

-Typically, environmental impacts of agriculture are measured through monitoring systems like remote sensing, soil and water sampling, or other tools associated with a specific area, rather than with a single agricultural holding.
-For several environmental themes, it is unlikely that farmers would be able to assess the environmental impact of their farming practices on issues like fertilizer pollution or pesticide impact.
-Using a farm survey instrument, instead of environmental monitoring systems, therefore implies moving from measuring outcome/impact to assessing farmers’ behavior.
+Typically, environmental impacts of agriculture are measured through monitoring systems like remote sensing, soil and water sampling, or other tools associated with a specific area, rather than within a single agricultural holding.
+For several environmental themes, it is unlikely that farmers would be able to assess the environmental impact of their farming practices on issues like fertilizer pollution or pesticide use.
+Using farm survey instead of environmental monitoring systems therefore implies moving from measuring outcome/impact to assessing farmers’ behavior.
 Whenever possible, however, the revised methodology continues to focus on measuring outcomes.

-The sub-themes under the social dimension are usually best captured through household surveys.
-While in the majority of cases agricultural holdings are closely associated with a given household, this is not always the case, and therefore capturing the social dimension of sustainability through a farm survey poses certain challenges.
+The information in the social dimension sub-themes is generally captured through household surveys.
+While in the majority of cases agricultural farm holdings are closely associated with a given household, this is not always the case, and therefore care must be given to capturing this information through dedicated survey design.

 Defining themes and sub-indicators